hakanozger/teknasyon-challenge/README.md

   - Run "docker compose up --build" command
   - Install python libraries given in the "requirement.txt" file
   - Run app.py
   - Connect the database using a database tool to check tables and run queries given in the "Task 2" document.
-You can find database info in the .env file
+You can find database info in the "db_info.txt" file